tikv/website/CONTRIBUTING.md

 ### Add a blog

-Create a file in `content/blog/` with a file with a slightly different metadata header:
+Create a file in `content/blog/` with the metadata updated accordingly:

 ```yaml
 ---